Home Lung Function Test

 If you use medicine to help with breathing (such as for asthma), talk to your doctor about the amount of time you should wait to test your lung function after taking your medicine.
 You may need to wait a few hours after taking the medicine to do a lung function test.
 Or your doctor may recommend that you test your lung function in the morning before you take your medicine.

 Avoid eating a heavy meal for

 about 3 hours before performing a PEF test.
-Be sure to sit up straight or stand
+Be sure to stand

 up to help you take as large a breath as you can.
 Use the same position every time